Two-Day Nikko Itinerary

 Where to Stay in Nikko

-Budget: Nikko Station Hotel II – This is the hotel we stayed at in Nikko because it was close to one of Nikko’s train stations, bus stops, and a grocery store.
-It was also pretty budget-friendly while still having a nice amount of space and a comfortable space to sleep and relax.
+On our first trip to Nikko, we stayed at the Nikko Station Hotel II which is convenient for those traveling by public transportation since it is close to one of Nikko’s train stations, bus stops, and a grocery store.
+It was also pretty budget-friendly while still having a nice amount of space and a comfortable space to sleep and relax!

 Mid-range: Asaya – Has extremely high ratings for comfort, relaxation, and hospitality.
 It is also a family-friendly hotel in Nikko too.

-Luxury: Okunoin Hotel Tokugawa – There are a number of luxury hotels and onsen ryokans in Nikko that are perfect for a romantic getaway.
-This is one of the top-rated luxury hotels in Nikko.
+Luxury: Okunoin Hotel Tokugawa – There are several luxury hotels and onsen ryokans in Nikko that are perfect for a romantic getaway like The Ritz Carlton, Nikko but this is an additional top-rated luxury hotel in Nikko.

 The Best Time To Visit For Your Nikko Itinerary

 While there isn’t a bad time to visit Nikko, we believe that summer and autumn are the two best times to visit.
 In the summer, cooler temperatures surround Nikko making it more tolerable during a hot summer in Japan.
 Waterfalls are typically at their best during this time and the surroundings are full of greenery.
-In autumn, Nikko has beautiful, mild temperatures as well as some of the best fall foliage to view in Japan.
+In autumn, Nikko has beautiful, mild temperatures and some of the best fall foliage to view in Japan!

 Key Things to Know Before You Visit Nikko

 - Much of Nikko’s history with Buddhism goes back to a Buddhist monk named Shodo Shonin who introduced Buddhism to Nikko.
-You’ll see his name mentioned frequently when talking about many of the World Heritage Sites in Nikko.
+You’ll see his name mentioned frequently when discussing many of the World Heritage Sites in Nikko.

 - Most of the sites and attractions in Nikko include a lot of walking.
-It’s best to wear comfortable shoes that you can walk in for long periods of time and distances.
+It’s best to wear comfortable shoes to walk for long periods and distances.

 DAY 1 – NIKKO ITINERARY